 Explain that sex toys take the pressure off both of you.

 Because the majority of women (75% to 80%) can’t climax from penetration alone and need clitoral stimulation, sex toys can help a lot in this area.
 Whether it’s a woman who can’t orgasm during intercourse or a man who’s frustrated that he can’t make his female partner climax, sex toys can take anxiety out of the equation.
 When we remove the anxiety, both partners can relax and have a far more enjoyable time.

 Make it clear that you both deserve pleasure.

 To say that pleasure is a human right is an understatement, but frankly there’s no easier way to say it.
 So: pleasure is a human right!
 Sex is supposed to be a full body experience between two (or more) people and anything (sex toys) that needs to be included to make sure that ultimate sexual satisfaction is reached, should just be included.
 It’s as simple as that.
 Sex toys in no way suggest that one, or even both partners, are lacking.
 The only thing they do suggest is that humans are sexual beings and deserve pleasure.

 Point out that sex toys will always keep things spicy.

-If your partner has never walked into a sex toy store, then NOW is the time to bring them.
+If your partner has never walked into a vibrator store, then NOW is the time to bring them.
 Sex toys have come an extraordinarily long way, especially in just the last decade alone.
 Innovations have made sex toys so advanced and so in tune with the human body that, between the major technological advances and all the sex toys to choose from out there, it would take a very long time – if ever – for a couple to get bored with their sex life.
 That right there, alone, should be a big selling point to any partner who’s still wary of using sex toys with you.